Online digital investment managers aka robo-advisors have been around in Canada for a few years and there is a lot to

 4. Minimum Investment

 RBC InvestEase has a minimum investment amount of $100 and for amounts between $100 and $1,499, they put your money in a “Small Balance portfolio.”
-For Wealthsimple, the minimum investment to open an account is $1.
+For Wealthsimple, the minimum investment to open a regular account is $1.

 5. Spare Change Investing

-The Wealthsimple app offers a feature that automatically rounds up your purchases to the nearest dollar and invest it on your behalf.
+The Wealthsimple app offers a feature that automatically rounds up your purchases to the nearest dollar and invests it on your behalf.
 This is one way to invest without feeling the pinch.

 6. Transfer Fees

 Wealthsimple has $0 transfer or withdrawal fees.
 For RBC InvestEase, withdrawals are also free, however, account transfers cost $135.

 Wealthsimple offers readers of Savvy New Canadians an opportunity to invest their first $10,000 FREE for one year.
 Check out the offer here.